 There is room for four more harnesses which we are planning to do.

-A set of designs and warp/weft combinations using the same warp-up make a wholesale offering to interior designer showrooms easier.
+A computer-controlled set of designs and warp/weft combinations using the same warp-up can make a wholesale offering to interior designer showrooms easier.

 One person can easily warp and weave on this machine.
 You don't need hired help.